wilsonmar/git-utilities/README.md

    Insert file java-mockito-maven.xml as a dependency to maven pom.xml See https://www.youtube.com/watch?v=GKUlQMrbtHE - May 28, 2016
    and https://zeroturnaround.com/rebellabs/rebel-labs-report-go-away-bugs-keeping-your-code-safe-with-junit-testng-and-mockito/9/

    * <strong>TestNG</strong>
    See http://testng.org/doc/download.html
    and https://docs.mendix.com/howto/testing/create-automated-tests-with-testng

-   # Build from source git://github.com/cbeust/testng.git using ./build-with-gradle
-   # TODO: Insert file java-testng-gradle as a dependency to gradle working within Eclipse plug-in
+   When using Gradle, insert file java-testng-gradle as a dependency to gradle working within Eclipse plug-in Build from source git://github.com/cbeust/testng.git using ./build-with-gradle
-   # TODO: Insert file java-testng-maven.xml as a dependency to maven pom.xml
-fi

 TODO: The Python edition of this will insert specs such as this in pom.xml files.